Menu

 Mendenhall Glacier

 Please see this important Mendenhall Glacier Update.
 Juneau’s most popular attraction (for a good reason), the Mendenhall Glacier is a half-mile wide, with ice 300 to 1,800 feet deep.
 It provides some of the most spectacular landscapes in Alaska.
 Even more amazing, the glacier constantly moves and changes with the seasons — so no two visits are alike.
 Pressed for time?
 Don’t miss the view from the visitor’s pavilion, which will only take about 90 minutes.
 You’ll be able to take some great photos, too.
 With a little more time, enjoy beautiful hiking trails that get you up close to the glacier and its surrounding nature.
-The most rewarding hike is to Nugget Falls.
-Imagine a very large, beautiful waterfall cascading directly into an iceberg-filled lake with a glacier in the background — ready to visit?
+The most rewarding hike leads to Nugget Falls, where a stunning waterfall cascades into an iceberg-dotted lake with the majestic Mendenhall Glacier as its backdrop — a perfect duo to explore together in one unforgettable visit.

 Tracy Arm Fjord